google-aai/tf-serving-k8s-tutorial/README.md

 * [Pip](https://pip.pypa.io/en/stable/installing/): to install Python packages
 required for the tutorial

-Use pip to install virtualenv so we don't mess with your default system's
+Use pip to install virtualenv so we can create virtual environments that will not affect your system's default Python libraries:
-Python:

 ```
 pip install virtualenv